Octodon-D/DenguePred/README.md

 * Visualisations of the different variables

 [03_visualization_cases_america.ipynb](03_visualization_cases_america.ipynb):
-* Visualisation of Dengue case numbers over time
-* For North and South America
+* Visualisation of Dengue incidence rates from 1980 until 2020 for North and South America
-* From 1980 until 2020
 * Using Geopandas
 * Creating an animated GIF image